Bunk-Mate/Backend/README.md

 - **Redis:** For message brokering between djano and celery.
 - **PostgreSQL:** Database to store user data.

-## Getting Started **(OUT OF DATE SINCE DOCKERISATION, please refer to .env.sample until this readme gets updated)**
+## Getting Started

-To get started with the Bunk Mate backend, follow these steps:
+The recommended way to setup the bunkmate backend is to use the docker compose file, follow these steps:

 1. Clone the repository: